-Crunchy Brussels Sprouts, Granny Smith Apples, crunchy almonds, cranberries, tangy feta cheese, and a honey mustard dressing, all meld together to make one of the best salads you will ever have.
+Crunchy Brussels Sprouts, Granny Smith Apples, crunchy almonds, cranberries, pomegranate, tangy feta cheese, and a honey mustard dressing, all meld together to make one of the best salads you will ever have.
 This Shaved Brussels Sprout Salad Recipe is guaranteed to please even the pickiest of eaters!

 This Brussels Sprout Salad is bursting with red and green colors, making it the PERFECT Christmas Salad (or even Thanksgiving Salad).
 However, it’s of course fabulous all year round.

 We all know that getting vegetables into your diet is crucial for better overall health.
 And cruciferous vegetables are known for being powerhouses of health.